tommardh/understand-monte-carlo-ts/readme.md

 Use `npm start` to

-- compile changes od typescript files in folder src
+- compile changes of typescript files in folder src
 - view result in folder dist in chrome browser

 ## Deployment of new version